KerwannTEP/CAT/README.md

-# ChAD
+# CAT
-Chandrasekhar Anisotropic Diffusion
+Chandrasekhar Anisotropic Theory

 ## Aim of the code